apache/distributedlog/docs/design/main.rst

 of a log stream is changed - there might be multiple writers exist at the same time when network partition happens.
 DistributedLog addresses this by `fencing` data in log segment store and conditionally (via versioned set) updating log segment metadata in metadata store.
-Fencing is a built-in mechanism in bookkeeper - when a client wants to fence a ledger, it would send a special fence request to all the replicas of that ledger; the bookies that host that ledger will change the state of that ledger to fenced. once a ledger’s state is changed to fenced, all the write attempts to it would be failed immediately.
+Fencing is a built-in mechanism in bookkeeper - when a client wants to fence a ledger, it would send a special fence request to all the replicas of that ledger; the bookies that host that ledger will change the state of that ledger to fenced. once a ledger's state is changed to fenced, all the write attempts to it would be failed immediately.
 Client claims a success fence when it receives successful fence responses from majorities of the replicas.

 Figure 2 illustrates how does DistributedLog work when ownership is changed for a log stream.